raspberrypilearning/creating-resources/markdown-guide.md

 ### Line breaks

-Paragraphs are formed by the presence of blank lines around text, and many other formatting styles in markdown are affected by line breaks.
+Paragraphs are formed by the presence of blank lines around text, and many other formatting styles in Markdown are affected by line breaks.

 ```
 This is a single sentence followed by a blank line